 “My smallest limo has 10 feet between the driver and the passengers, so we’re the only one, you can’t take; an Uber, you can’t take a cab, because you’re too close to them,” says Victor Jones, owner of Royal Limousine.
 “We can actually get you to your essential travel…and you’ll be safe the entire time.”

-Some operators have already seen a shift toward private car bookings for those who have health concerns and want to avoid the exposure related to shuttle, taxi and Uber rides.
+Some operators have already seen a shift toward private car bookings for those who have health concerns and want to avoid the exposure related to the shuttle, taxi, and Uber rides.
 “Some customers are asking for rides as far as the Carolinas in an effort to avoid planes, trains and buses, explained David Brown, president of Premiere Transportation Group.

 Use your website and marketing efforts to tell customers about the protection measures that your company has put in place to protect passengers.
 This type of transparency will also work to bolster trust and loyalty among customers.